 Regulatory authorities have broad discretion to deny or revoke licenses for various reasons, including the violation of regulations.
 We may be unable to maintain all required approvals or comply fully with the wide variety of applicable laws and regulations, which are continually undergoing revision and which may be interpreted differently among the jurisdictions in which we conduct business, or to comply with the then current interpretation of such laws and regulations.
 In some instances, where there is uncertainty as to applicability, we follow practices based on our interpretations of regulations or practices that we believe generally to be followed by the industry.
-These practices may turn out to be different from the interpretations of regulatory authorities.
-We are also subject to regulatory oversight of the timely payment of workers' compensation insurance benefits in all the states where we operate.
+These practices may turn out to be different from the interpretation insurance benefits in all the states where we operate.
 Regulatory authorities may impose monetary fines and penalties if we fail to pay benefits to injured workers and fees to our medical providers in accordance with applicable laws and regulations.

 The NAIC has developed a system to test the adequacy of statutory capital, known as RBC, which has been adopted by all of the states in which we operate.
 This system establishes the minimum amount of capital and surplus calculated in accordance with statutory accounting principles necessary for an insurance company to support its overall business operations.
 It identifies insurers that may be inadequately capitalized by looking at the inherent risks of each insurer's assets and liabilities and its mix of net premiums written.
 Insurers falling below a calculated threshold may be subject to varying degrees of regulatory action, including supervision, rehabilitation or liquidation.
 The need to maintain our risk-based capital levels may prevent us from expanding our business or meeting strategic goals in a timely manner.
-Failure to maintain our risk-based capital at the required levels could adversely affect the ability of our insurance subsidiaries to maintain regulatory authority to conduct our business.
+Failure to maintain our risk-based capital at the required levels could adversely affect the ability of our insurance subsidiaries to maintain a regulatory authority to conduct our business.